Uralstech/Play-Billing-v6-For-Unity/README.md

 I have, with the help of GPT-4, basically fully revamped the code to support most, if not all of the features of Google Play Billing Library v6.0.1.
 I have tested all functionality, but not in a production app.

-The testing was done on Unity 2022.3.4f1.
+The testing was done in Unity 2022.3.4f1.

 ## Chat links